BugSplat-Git/BugSplat-macOS/README.md

 $ pod install
 ```

+The pod install command creates an xcworkspace file next to your application's xcodeproj file.
+Open the xcworkspace file in lieu of the xcodeproj file to ensure BugsplatMac.framework is included in your build.

 ### Installation with Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.